 A Command to record one or more new values of the configuration data items set out in Section 8.6.2.

-HAN Interface Commands issued by an HCALCS to ESME
+HAN Interface Commands issued by an HCALCS to ESME or SAPC

 An HCALCS shall be capable of issuing the Commands set out in this Section, receiving corresponding Responses and, where required by a Response, taking the required actions.

-Request Control of HAN Connected Auxiliary Load Control Switch
+Request Control of HCALCS

-A Command requesting that the ESME issues an updated Control HAN Connected Auxiliary Load Control Switch(5.6.4.1) Command.
+A Command requesting that the ESME issues an updated Control HCALCS [n](5.6.4.1) Command.

-An HCALCS shall be capable of issuing this Command after completing the execution of a Control HAN Connected Auxiliary Load Control Switch(8.5.1.2).
+An HCALCS shall be capable of issuing this Command after completing the execution of a Control HCALCS(8.5.1.2).

 Data Requirements